 We may face risks related to health epidemics and pandemics or other outbreaks of communicable diseases.
 The global spread of COVID-19 has created significant volatility, uncertainty and economic disruption, including significant volatility in the capital markets.
 The extent to which the COVID-19 pandemic impacts our business, operations, financial results and the trading price of our common stock will depend on numerous evolving factors that we may not be able to accurately predict, as there are no comparable recent events that provide guidance as to the potential effect of the spread of a global pandemic.
-These include: the duration and scope of the pandemic; governmental, business individuals' actions that have been and continue to be taken in response to the pandemic (including mitigation efforts such as stay at home and other social distancing orders) and the impact of the pandemic on economic activity and actions taken in response (including stimulus efforts such as the Families First Coronavirus Act and the CARES Act).
+These include: the duration and scope and possible resurgence of the pandemic; governmental, business individuals' actions that have been and continue to be taken in response to the pandemic (including mitigation efforts such as stay at home and other social distancing orders) and the impact of the pandemic on economic activity and actions taken in response (including stimulus efforts such as the Families First Coronavirus Act and the CARES Act).

 A public health epidemic or pandemic, such as the COVID-19 pandemic, poses the risk that our employees, contractors, suppliers, customers and other business partners may be prevented from conducting business activities for an indefinite period of time, including due to shutdowns that may be requested or mandated by governmental authorities, or that such epidemic may otherwise interrupt or impair business activities.
-In the first and second quarters of 2020, we have been subject to such shutdowns, which resulted in supply chain down-time negatively affecting sales volume and contributing to inefficiencies, primarily within the second quarter.
+In the first and second quarters of 2020, we were subject to such shutdowns, which resulted in supply chain down-time negatively affecting sales volume and contributing to inefficiencies, primarily within the second quarter.
 These temporary disruptions included work stoppages in several of our manufacturing operations in the U.S., Mexico, and the United Kingdom.
-We also experienced a temporary stoppage of certain large meter installation services within our Aclara business in the second quarter.
+We also experienced a temporary stoppage of certain large meter installation services within our Aclara business in the second quarter and pandemic related project delays continued to affect this business during the third quarter of 2020.